microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userlastsignInrecommendationinsightsetting.md

 ---
-title: "userlastsigninrecommendationinsightsetting resource type"
+title: "userLastSignInRecommendationInsightSetting resource type"
-description: "In the Azure AD access reviews feature, the `userlastsignInrecommendationinsightsetting` represents the settings associated with the last sign-in based insight included in the review, to aid reviewer decision-making."
+description: "In the Azure AD access reviews, the userLastSignInRecommendationInsightSetting represents the settings associated with the insight that is based on the last sign-in date and time of the user, and that is used to aid reviewers to make decisions."
 author: "shubhamguptacal"
 ms.localizationpriority: medium
 ms.prod: "governance"